inspector-apm/inspector-codeigniter/README.md

      * @var bool
      */
     public $AutoInspect  = true;

     /**
+     * set this option to true if you want your application to send unhandled exceptions
+     * to the inspector dashboard.
+Default is false for backward compatibility.
+     *
+     * @var bool
+     */
+    public $LogUnhandledExceptions = false;

+    /**
      * application ingestion key, you can find this on your inspector dashboard